 Please note: Surprise weddings, where one of the parties to the marriage has not given or been given, a clear month's Notice are not acceptable under the Australian Marriage Act.

 If you are overseas, then signatures can be witnessed by a Notary Public or nearest Australian Embassy or High Commission.
 This may take time and be costly, so do investigate your closest witnesses as soon as possible.

-Contact your TCN civil celebrant as early as possible to save any last minute hassles with lodging your Notice of Intended Marriage.
+Contact a civil celebrant from The Celebrants Network early to prevent any last minute issues with lodging your Notice of Intended Marriage.